Jordi-Jaspers/GBA_INFCQ/README.md

 I used another sprite with the exact same measurements as the hero but the sprite didn't load correctly.
 Horizontal flipping doens't work anymore in the last scene... very weird.

+not only that, there is an overload of sprites when i put more than 4 sprites in the scene....

+SOLUTION: a switch to remove and add platforms!

 DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.